NCICCGPO/gdan-tmp-models/cloudforest/README.md

 # Model Notations

-`ALL` stands for using all available data types.  `OVERALL` is the best model for the cohort.
+The following data platforms can be specified for CloudForest: `All` `CNVR` `GEXP` `METH` `MIR` `MUTA` `OVERALL`.
+Where `All` models must use all available data types (CNVR, GEXP, METH, MIR, and MUT).  `OVERALL` is the best model for the cohort (this can be a model that uses a single platform, several platforms, or all platforms; it simply returns the model that had the highest performance).

 CloudForest does not include `MIR` models for `KIRCKICH`, `LGGGBM` or `LIHCCHOL`.